China January-September FDI down 3.8 percent on year to $83.4 billion

 BEIJING China's foreign direct investment inflows fell 3.8 percent in the first nine months from a year ago, extending the longest run of declines since the depths of the global financial crisis as stiff economic headwinds dent corporate spending plans.

-The Commerce Ministry said on Friday that China drew $83.4 billion (51.9 billion pounds) in foreign direct investment between January and September, with September's inflow alone down 6.8 percent on year-ago levels at $8.4 billion.
+The Commerce Ministry said on Friday that China drew $83.4 billion in foreign direct investment between January and September, with September's inflow alone down 6.8 percent on year-ago levels at $8.4 billion.

 The shrinking FDI figure followed a raft of economic activity indicators released on Thursday that pointed to a mild recovery in the growth momentum in September, although the economy slowed for a seventh straight quarter in the July-September period.